 For that, you will have to look into those other areas I mentioned above and I have tons of resources to help you manage those on my website.

 #5.
-Staying on supplements which are NOT helping you feel better.
+Staying on supplements that are NOT helping you feel better.

 Another issue I see all of the time is the use of unnecessary supplements, especially those which are not helping.

 It’s not uncommon for me to see people who take 10, 15, or even 20 different supplements!

 And as I go through each of these supplements one by one, most of the time they aren’t quite sure why they are taking them or whether or not taking them improves their situation in any way.

 If you are taking any type of supplement, including thyroid-specific supplements, you better know why you are taking it and, ideally, you better be feeling some benefit!

 If you are taking thyroid supplements, adrenal supplements, or weight loss supplements and you are not seeing any improvement in your thyroid, adrenal health, or weight then it may be time to swap out your therapies.

 Please realize, however, that you must give your supplements an adequate “shot” before throwing them out!